FastComments/fastcomments-blog/src/content/(8-09-2023) Comment Menu Update.md

 It's very hard to continue to evolve software and also decrease its size over time.
 Usually software starts fast and gets slow.
 So, we're always happy to chip away at keeping FastComments fast:

-    Before: 28.76kb (108.02kb total)
+    Before: 28.76kb gzipped (108.02kb total)
-    After: 28.39kb (105.79kb total)
+    After: 28.39kb gzipped (105.79kb total)

+Less code is also less code for your browser to parse on page load.
 The impact of this will expand as more features are added.

 ### Performance Benefits